Pearls are formed when a pearl oyster coats any hard particle entering it with layers of nacre, a form of calcium carbonate.

 The shell of the pearl oyster (known as mother-of-pearl) is also used in jewellery and for buttons.
 Another pearl product is pearl meat.

 Other pearl oyster species are farmed on a smaller scale.

 Once all pearls were found in the wild but most are now grown commercially through ‘seeding’ to stimulate pearl growth.

-Seeding means surgically inserting a bead of mussel shell into the oyster’s gonad.
+Seeding means surgically inserting a bead into the oyster’s gonad.
 A piece of mantle, the tissue that produces nacre (a form of calcium carbonate that creates a pearl), from another pearl oyster is inserted with it.
 Pearl oysters are carefully seeded by hatchery technicians.
 They are then moved to pearl farms where the pearls grow inside them.
 The pearls are carefully removed and sold for use in jewellery.

 The pearling industry incorporates: commercial fisheries for the collection of wild pearl oysters; aquaculture operations for hatcheries that produce pearl oysters; seeding operations and aquaculture operations for pearl farms where pearls are grown to full size.

 Western Australia has the only significant wild stock pearl oyster fishery in the world.